ironicbadger/pms-wiki/docs/day-two/top10apps.md

 <iframe src="https://player.fireside.fm/v2/dUlrHQih+B62wpyjN?theme=dark" width="740" height="200" frameborder="0" scrolling="no"></iframe>

 [Plex](https://plex.tv) is the reason you're even reading this page.
 It's what got me interested in Linux in the first place and is somewhat of a gateway drug for self-hosting and can be run as a [container](https://hub.docker.com/r/plexinc/pms-docker/).
 However, it is not open source and the general posture of Plex as a company gives me pause.
-They continue to add features and streaming services that [no-one asked for](https://www.reddit.com/r/PleX/comments/e62nbt/how_do_you_disable_the_new_plex_movies_feature/).
+They continue to add features and streaming services that [no-one asked for](https://www.reddit.com/r/PleX/comments/e62nbt/how_do_you_disable_the_new_plex_movies_feature/) - [or wants](https://old.reddit.com/r/selfhosted/comments/zw4k2h/what_has_plex_done_lately_that_you_didnt_like/).

 **Similar or related projects:**